 Styling Appcues with Custom CSS

-However, some advanced users or users looking for very special styling might want to use their own CSS.
+Some advanced users or users looking for very special styling might want to use their own CSS.
 This is a guide to the Appcues-specific CSS selectors and classes that you can target.
 All of these selectors can also be seen in context within the browser inspector.
 If you're not comfortable exploring the browser inspector, we suggest you do not edit the CSS and do exercise caution if you decide to.
 If you do, please do not use

 Please note that our markup is subject to change.
 While we test our own styling operators across browser versions, we are unable to guarantee that your custom CSS will operate as expected.
 If you have any questions, don't hesitate to reach out at email@example.com.